rhvrabec/evo-demos/Demos2014/iBeaconDemo/README.md

 ## Ranging vs. monitoring

 Next we will look a the code for tracking beacons.
 Note that two types of tracking are used for iBeacons.
 Monitoring, which is enabled by **startMonitoringForRegion**, tracks the entering and exiting regions.
-Monitoring can be run both when the app is in the foreground and in the background, can be slow, and does not contain proximity information.
-Ranging, enabled by **startRangingBeaconsInRegion**, works only in the foreground, is fast and has proximity information (ProximityImmediate, ProximityNear, ProximityFar).
+Monitoring can be run both when the app is in the foreground and in the background, may have a low update rate, and does not contain proximity information.
+Ranging, enabled by **startRangingBeaconsInRegion**, works only in the foreground, has a fast update rate, and has proximity information (ProximityImmediate, ProximityNear, ProximityFar).
 For further details regarding iBeacons and background vs foreground modes, explore [this report from Radius Networks](http://developer.radiusnetworks.com/2013/11/13/ibeacon-monitoring-in-the-background-and-foreground.html)

-When you enable monitoring you also enable ranging.
-Therefore it is sufficient to enable monitoring if you wish to use both tracking types.
-If you wish to use ranging only, you do not need to enable monitoring.

 The example app uses ranging to determine proximity of the relaxation beacons.
-However, the code does enable beacons, for demonstrational purposes.
-The following piece of code iterates over the regions and enables monitoring and ranging:
+However, the code also enables monitoring of beacons for demonstrational purposes.
+The following piece of code iterates over the regions and enables monitoring and ranging for each region:

 	// Start monitoring and ranging our beacons. for (var r in app.beaconRegions)